carpentries-incubator/data-science-ai-senior-researchers/README.md

 *This is one of the two masterclasses being developed under Data Science for Biomedical Scientists: the Turing/Crick partnership project.
 For the second masterclass, please visit: https://github.com/carpentries-incubator/managing-computational-projects.*

-For details about the project and track management related information, please the [Project Management Repository](https://github.com/alan-turing-institute/data-training-for-bioscience/).
+For details about the project and track management-related information, please the [Project Management Repository](https://github.com/alan-turing-institute/data-training-for-bioscience/).

 ## Developers and Maintainer(s)

-Current developers and maintainers of this lessons are:
+Current developers and maintainers of these lessons are:

 * Malvika Sharan

+Past developers and maintainers are:
+* Lydia France
 * Arron Lacey

-Past developers and mainatainers are:
-* Lydia France
 * Federico Nanni

+## External Reviewers**

+* Jo Havemann, Access 2 Perspective
+* Julien Colomb, Humboldt-Universität zu Berlin

 ------